cmitsakis/llm-api/README.md

 Use it multiple times if you have multiple messages in the conversation.
 The first message of the conversation should belong to the user, the second to the assistant, etc.
 The last message should belong to the user.
+- `stopRegex` (optional, experimental) regular expression that will stop prediction, if a match is found
 - `temperature` (optional)

 ##### Returns